plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Plausible like WordPress but unlike Google Analytics is [fully open source software](https://plausible.io/open-source-website-analytics).
 You can review our code and contribute to the development.
 You can even self-host Plausible on your server and manage your infrastructure

 * Plausible, unlike Google Analytics, is not a free as in beer product.
 We don't sell your site data and we don't use it for any other purpose.
-We choose the subscription business model rather than surveillance capitalism.
-We're operating a sustainable project funded solely by the fees that our subscribers pay us
+We choose the subscription business model rather than surveillance capitalism

 * There's a 30 day free trial with no credit card required.
-If you find Plausible useful, you can subscribe and the tiers start at $6/month or $4/month when billed annually all based on the number of pageviews your sites have
+If you find Plausible useful, you can subscribe and the plans start at $6/month or $4/month when billed annually all based on the number of page views your sites have

 ## What are the other features of Plausible Analytics for WordPress?